NodeBB/docs/README.md

 If there are insufficient articles or incorrect information, please [file a new issue](https://github.com/NodeBB/docs/issues/new) against this repository.
 It will help us ensure that content is kept up to date.

-Periodically, the NodeBB documentation will be updated to reflect changes in this source code.
-At this time it is a manual process.
-If it's behind and you wish to notify us, please open an issue 😂
+When changes are committed or pull requests merged, the documentation portal will be updated automatically.
+If this is not the case, please open an issue for us to investigate.

 ## Localisation